stereoabuse/Advent-of-Code-2020/README.md

 ### [Day 05](solutions/day_05.py)
 This one asked to turn a string of letters into a row and column coordinate with some additional arithmetic.
 I turned the letters into binary and from there into integers to get the seat IDs.
-From there finding max was quick as was checking to find the first seat not represented in the list of generated seat IDs.
+From there part 1 required finding the max of IDs from the input and part 2 needed a loop to find the id between min and max of IDs that did not appear in the list.